phalcon/documentation/docs/acl.md

 use Phalcon\Acl\RoleAwareInterface;

-// Create our class which will be used as roleName class ManagerRole implements RoleAwareInterface
+// Create our class, which will be used as roleName class ManagerRole implements RoleAwareInterface
 {
     protected $id;